-Contact hours (3 total): 3 lecture Introduction to the knowledge, skills, and processes required to develop a cultural competency.
+Introduction to the knowledge, skills, and processes required to develop a cultural competency.
 Historical development of discrimination.
 Need for cultural competency within the U.S. and international communities in the delivery of health and human services practices.
-Prerequisite(s): ENG 1111 Terms Offered: Fall, Spring
+Prerequisite(s): SWK 1100 or SWK 1105 Terms Offered: Fall, Spring